 Every single element of every shot seems painstakingly chosen to exact the highest possible tension from the viewer.
 A third of the way into the movie I wasn’t at all sure of where it was going.
 I was confused, concerned and maddeningly mesmerized by its hold on me.
 Most disconcerting was the ever-tightening vise that seemed to materialize out of thin air and yet refused to relent.
 By the time India’s aunt shows up (Jacki Weaver) I was at the breaking point.
 Her character brings essential perspective but does so at the cost of yet another level of profound tension.

 Films of this type teeter on the thinnest of lines between believability and frustration.
 The answers are all here for those who let the story work its way in.
 For those who don’t, won’t or can’t, it just may be a complete disaster.
 I was captivated by the total control the director had on me.
 When you start to feel anxiety over seemingly unimportant elements like the dining room furniture or the style of a character’s clothing then you know you’re a goner.
 You just sit back and see where the film’s going to take, use and deposit you.
-There’s not even respite to be found in the usually safe final credits.
+There’s even no respite to be found in the usual safety of the final credits.

 The stylistic choices and visual effects that initially seemed trite build to a crescendo that’s undeniable and brilliant.
 Every major role in the film is also perfectly cast and delivered.
 The soundtrack doesn’t miss a trick.
 Chan-wook seems to know our deepest subconscious and leverages that advantage with a spellbinding, unique psychological thriller that haunted me to my core.
 I was relieved when it ended and yet can’t wait to experience it again.